Bathroom Remodeling in Sunnyvale: Costs, Timelines, and Ideas

 The most requested look in San Jose right now is not pure rustic.
 It is balanced.
 Homeowners want farmhouse warmth with modern comfort: brighter rooms, larger mirrors, better storage, and easier cleaning.
 In Campbell and Cupertino remodels, we commonly use this 60/40 formula: 60% clean modern surfaces, 40% rustic accents.

 If your home has modern architecture, keep rustic elements focused on vanity, mirror frame, and lighting.
 If your home already has traditional trim and texture, you can add more layered materials.
 Either way, make sure your layout and circulation remain contemporary.
-If planning includes adjacent rooms, our design-build services help keep style continuity across the entire home.
+If planning includes adjacent rooms, our design-build services help keep style continuity across the entire home, and our process keeps those finish decisions coordinated.

 Use moisture-rated LEDs at 2700K to 3000K.
 Warm light flatters rustic textures and keeps white tile from feeling too cool.